 “The Summer Institute was excellent.
 The topics covered were of real interest to high-school students.
 I would definitely recommend the Summer Institute to my teacher friends.” — Teacher Law Institute participant

-Because COVID-19 is still active in Toronto, we were not able to gather at Osgoode Hall for the Summer Law Institute as we’ve done for 18 years.
-In its place, we offered a summer webinar series for law teachers that ran weekly from July 22 through the end of August.
+Historically, the SLI is a two-day conference, held in Osgoode Hall in downtown Toronto.
+Because COVID-19 is still active in Toronto, we are offering a summer webinar series for law teachers in its place.
 Like the SLI, this webinar series features leaders from a wide range of law and justice areas, talking about emerging areas of law and key issues facing the justice system in Ontario.

 Look out for some of your returning favourites, including the Top 5 Cases 2020 and What’s New From OJEN!
 (It’s a lot.)

 This webinar series features leaders from a wide range of law and justice areas, talking about emerging areas of law and key issues facing the justice system in Ontario.
 Please check back regularly as we update information.
 All webinars are one hour in length.
 There is no cost to attend.

 Use this link to register for ALL sessions.